roneysco/Fake.br-Corpus/README.md

 Hello!
 Thank you for using our corpus!

-Here you may find 2 folders, with two versions of the same corpus:
+Here you may find 3 folders, with two of them containing versions of the same corpus:

  - ``full_texts`` folder, which contains the full texts, as collected from their websites.
 Inside this folder, there are 4 more folders: